Baronsindo/create-react-app-offline/README.md

-## Create React App (Offline version)
+## Create React App (Offline version - CRAO)
-Create React apps with no build configuration.
+Create React apps with no build configuration offline every time.

 ### Installing the CLI
-first time you need to install the
+first time you need to install the CRAO CLI via this command, then after you'il be able to create React apps offline.
 ```sh
 npm install -g create-react-app-offline
 ```